Vito Cascio Ferro: Death and legacy

 There is uncertainty about the exact date of his death.
 The most common account is that he died of natural causes in 1945 while serving his sentence at Ucciardone prison in Palermo.
 Italian author Arrigo Petacco found evidence for his 1972 book on Joe Petrosino that Cascio Ferro may have died of dehydration in the summer of 1943.
 According to Petacco, Cascio Ferro was left behind in his cell by prison guards while other inmates were evacuated in advance of the Allied invasion of Sicily.
 However, according to historian Giuseppe Carlo Marino, Cascio Ferro was transferred to another prison in Pozzuoli in 1940, and the octogenarian was left to die during an Allied bombardment of that prison in 1943 (other sources mention 1942).
 According to La Stampa, Cascio Ferro died on 20 September 1943, in the prison on the island of Procida.

 For years, a sentence believed to be carved by Cascio Ferro was legible on the wall of his Ucciardone cell: "Prison, sickness, and necessity, reveal the real heart of a man."
 Inmates considered occupying Don Vito's former cell a great honour.
 Historians consider this account a legend rather than fact.
+Cascio Ferro's life is full of myth and mystery.
+He became a legend even when he was alive, and that legend is partially responsible for creating the image of the gallant gentleman capomafia (Mafia boss).